LeonDaCosta/WaysOfWorking/README.md

 problem, and don't use the business you work for as a testing ground for new un-proven design patterns that may not solve your problem.

+### Use features of the PHP version you are using

+If your servers have the latest version of PHP installed, dont be scared to use the features it provides.
+Some features that are available in recent versions of PHP like constructor property promotion are great and can save a fair amount of time, plus clean up your code.
+So if you can don't stay using the old methods when new ones are there for you.

+## Git

-## Git Flow
+### Git Flow

 Git Flow should be used where acceptable to improve collaboration on projects in the team and make deployments easier to manage.

 More details on Git flow can be found here - https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow

-## Git Commits

-The following outlines some guidelines of how to break up commits and write git commit messages that may possibly end up helping you in the future.
+### Git Collaboration & Techniques

+Git is designed to be used for teams to collaborate and should be used as such.
+Sometimes companies can fall into the trap of using git as a fancy tool to `Save` and this can be avoided by remebering to follow these rules.

 - Commits should always be small and attempt to contain code that performs only 1 job (Seperation of concerns).
-This will help in the future when you may need to cherry pick small portions of code from one branch to another.
+This will help in the future if you need to cherry pick small portions of code from one branch to another.
- - Commits should never contain broken code unless you absolutely have to.
+- Commits should never contain broken code unless you absolutely have to, in which case it should be prefixed with `WIP:`.
+ Although broken code should be avoided in commits you can commit incomplete but working features no problem.
+For example, a migration with just the `up` method as it is an incomplete migration but still works.
 See the section above https://github.com/PrecisionProcoGroup/WaysOfWorking#commit-only-working-code
+- Always push your branch after each commit you make.
+This assures that if you are taken ill or moved onto another project your work can be picked up by another team member immediatly with no delay.
+If you are following the rule above this shouldnt be an issue at all!
+- When working on the same branch with a team mate, this can be achived easily while keeping the git tree clean and in a straight line.
+You do so by making sure to fetch your team mates commits after you have made a commit then rebaseing your local branch on the remote.
+For example if you are checked out on `feature/PPG-123` and you have just fetched; assuming commits were pulled in from the remote then you can run `git rebase origin/feature/PPG-123`.
+This will put your commits on top of the ones you just fetched keeping you up to date with a clean tree.
+- When making commits which make changes from feedback on a PR/MR, make sure to commit each change independently following the commit guidelines, do not group changes into a single commit called "PR Feedback" for example as this is not useful to the git history and anyone navigating the git log.
+- Try to avoid making commits directly to master or develop as this may cause unforseen side effects to occur, and will cause team members to have to update more often with their target branch making the git tree more untidy.
+- Never force push ever, ever, ever, as team members will lose their work!

+### Writing Git Commit Messages

+The following outlines some guidelines of how to write git commit messages that will make your git tree look amazing, and may possibly end up helping you in the future.

  - All commit messages should be clear and concise with no ambiguity
  - A commit message subject should always contain enough context to understand the actions of the developer and the impact of the code contained in the commit, for more detail use the commit message body.